seratonik/node-neo4j/README.md

 This library supports and has been tested against Neo4j 1.4 through Neo4j 1.8.

-This fork supports some basic spatial indexing support, which requires the spatial plugin to be installed into neo4j.
+This fork supports some basic spatial indexing, which requires the spatial plugin to be installed into neo4j.
 It can be downloaded at: https://github.com/neo4j/spatial/downloads